PP6464/celsius_to_fahrenheit/README.md

 # Celsius to Fahrenheit
 This is a simple application that takes in a celsius temperature (rounded towards zero), and outputs the corresponding Fahrenheit temperature (rounded towards zero).
-It is written using the NASM syntax
+It is written using the NASM assembler.
 ## Platforms
 This only runs on Linux x86_64
 ## How to run